stonepros/stone/doc/rados/api/python.rst

 Cluster Handle API
 ==================

-The ``Rados`` class provides an interface into the Ceph Storage Daemon.
+The ``Rados`` class provides an interface into the Stone Storage Daemon.

 Configuration
 -------------

-The ``Rados`` class provides methods for getting and setting configuration values, reading the Ceph configuration file, and parsing arguments.
-You do not need to be connected to the Ceph Storage Cluster to invoke the following methods.
+The ``Rados`` class provides methods for getting and setting configuration values, reading the Stone configuration file, and parsing arguments.
+You do not need to be connected to the Stone Storage Cluster to invoke the following methods.
 See `Storage Cluster Configuration`_ for details on settings.

 .. currentmodule:: rados